Robust orbital diamagnetism of correlated Dirac fermions in chiral Ising universality class: acknowledgements

-We thank F. Pollmann for introducing TenPy to us.
-The numerical calculations were done at the Max Planck Institute for the Physics of Complex Systems, and they were analyzed at Institute for Solid State Physics, University of Tokyo.
-This work was supported by JSPS KAKENHI Grant No. JP17K14333.
+We thank F. Pollmann for introducing TeNPy to us.
+The numerical calculations were done at the Max Planck Institute for the Physics of Complex Systems.
+This work was supported by JSPS KAKENHI Grant No. JP17K14333 and by a Grant-in-Aid for Program for Advancing Strategic International Networks to Accelerate the Circulation of Talented Researchers (Grant No. R2604) ``TopoNet."